Gerdofal/foundryvtt-cyberpunkred/README.md

 1. Everything important about a character or NPC should work just fine without using tokens, maps, action bars, or anyting else.
    - Some people just want to play the game using their mind and their own internal vision, we want to support that style of play.
 If all the players and GM want to use is the character sheet, this should not limit the usefullness of the system in any way.
 2. Everything should be efficient and quick during play.
-Nothing should require multiple clicks or pop-ups if we can find a way to do it with just one.
+Nothing should require multiple clicks or pop-ups if we can find a way to do it with just one click.
-3. Help text and tips should be available at the beginning, but hidable with a simple setting change.
+3. The character sheet should be as small as possible, with extra features able to be hidden or shown as per player/gm preference, so that the character sheet will always work on small screens or for players with only one monitor.

 # License and Credits